 Many people initially find it very difficult to send these loving feelings towards themselves.
 One tip is to imagine yourself as a small child.
 Another method is to start by sending these warm wishes to loved ones first.
 After you manage to connect to these positive emotions in your body, try to direct them towards yourself.

 You can find many guided metta meditations for free on Youtube and meditation apps.
 This 10-minute guided metta meditation is a good one to try.

 When you spend your time doing things that excite you, you naturally improve your personality.
 As a bonus, you don’t have that much time left over to focus on hating yourself.

 How do you develop new hobbies when you’re not interested in anything, though?
 Try different things until you find something that feels like it might work for you.
-You can find a list of hobby ideas here.
+Or you can read this article on what to do if you have no hobbies or interests.
+You might also get some inspiration from this list of hobby ideas.

 Remember that it takes time to develop an interest.
 Often, we start a new project and assume that it isn’t for us if we’re not instantly passionate about it.
 But interest grows after commitment, instead of the other way around.
 Take something like Brazilian jiu-jitsu.
 You’re likely to feel awkward and out-of-place the first few times you try it.
 But if you go consistently for a few weeks, you’ll find yourself getting better.

 Seeing your improvement is what makes it interesting!
 You’ll also get to know other “regulars.”

 Give something a fair shot, but don’t force yourself if you feel that it really isn’t for you.
 The world is full of options – don’t let fear hold you back!